Why Install External Wall Insulation?

 So why then would you look to insulate your home with solid wall insulation?

 The main reason for insulating your home with solid wall insulation is to minimise heat loss, thereby reducing your heating bill.

 An easy way to compare a property’s heat loss performance is to look at the u-value, which gives a measure of the thermal conductivity / heat loss through a material.
 Without insulation, solid wall properties have a U-Value of around 2.1, compared with around 0.27 of an insulated one – this is a huge improvement.
-Now for those of you who don’t speak in U-values (is maybe just us!), lets consider the financial savings.
+Now for those of you who don’t speak in U-values, lets consider the financial savings.

 An insulated property may save you around £150 per length of heat loss wall per year since the heating can be on less to warm the house.
 Therefore, if you live in a mid terrace house, you may save £300 per year after the installation of external solid wall insulation.
 End terrace house, £450 and a fully detached property may save as much as £600 if solid wall insulation is installed.

-By minimising the use of your gas boiler (having insulated the walls), you produce fewer carbon emissions as a result.
-Burning fossil fuels (including mains gas) is one of the major factors driving global warming.
+By minimising the use of your gas boiler, by having insulated the walls, you produce fewer carbon emissions as a result.
+Burning fossil fuels, including mains gas, is one of the major factors driving global warming.
 So by installing solid wall insulation, you are doing your bit for the environment too!

 Old properties built with solid brick can often crumble and lose some of their strength over time.
 Installing external solid wall insulation not only gives the walls a bit of structural strength but also provides a barrier to the elements that may be damaging the brickwork underneath.